A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if the British Government pursued a decisive military victory in the Crimean War?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Beasts thread.
+Alternate Historian and 1 other(s) like this article.

 In 1856,on this day the disasterous foreign and military policies of the British Government were savagely exposed by an opportunistic cross-Channel invasion from the new steam-powered French Navy.